 In Florida, if you sustain a work-related injury, you have two years to file a workers’ compensation claim from the date of the accident.
 If your employer doesn’t have a workers’ comp insurance policy, you may sue the employer.
 You may also be able to file a lawsuit against third parties who are liable for slip and fall accidents.
 If you want to file a personal injury lawsuit, you will have four years from the accident before the statute of limitations passes.
-For more information, reach out to a
+For more information, reach out to a Florida slip and fall lawyer.

 Although two to four years may seem like plenty of time to file, that time can quickly pass.
 If you fail to file a claim or lawsuit before the statute expires, you may be unable to recover any compensation for your injuries.
 Instead, it’s best to file as soon as possible to increase your chances of succeeding and get started with the claims or litigation process.